Taken from Lim Kit Siang`s article on his blog.

 Welll Mr Lim Kit Siang, If you really want to talk about the press freedom in Malaysia by referring to this press freedom index done by Reportes Without Borders (RSF), at least with due respect and truthfulness please do write about Singapore too since you and your DAP comrade are really into everything about them including an article by Ronnie Liu, who talks about a statement done by “who else other than Singaporean top honcho Lee Kuan Yew”.

-Here you are; RSF Worldwide Press Freedom Index (Singapore) and how they
+Here you are; RSF Worldwide Press Freedom Index (Singapore) and how they generate the index from

 2002 – Not included